cmiles74/xmltool/README.md

 Clojure and no matter times he says "never again" to Java, he just keeps coming back for more punishment.

-At this time this project is requiring you to be running on Java 9 or newer for doing any development work on the project.
+At this time this project requires you to be running on a recent version of Java to do any development work on the project.
 So, if you have that set, download the "jmods" file for your platform and version of Java from the [Gluon][12] website.
 You will want to unpack that archive and place it somewhere permanent on your machine and note the path.
 Edit the `project.clj` file provided with